fernando-jimenez-dev/clean-cut-architecture/README.md

 - Contains cross-cutting concerns and reusable components such as error types, service bus abstractions, and shared DTOs.
 - Ensures consistency and reduces duplication across the system.
+- Components living here must be reusable by nature, and more than one use case requires access to it.
+Avoid temptation on putting everything here upfront - rather prefer to organize your components inside the Use Case **first** and then look for patterns that suggest a specific component is **indeed duplicated** among use cases.

 ## What is in this Repo?